josephwan21/FED-Assignment2/README.md

 3. Level up your Profile: Gain experience, level up and see how many trophies you have earned throughout the quizzes you have done in your profile!

 4. Compete.
-Challenge friends or connect with fellow trivia enthusiats.
+Challenge friends or connect with fellow trivia enthusiasts.
 The quest for knowledge on various topics is better shared!

 <h3><strong>Get Started</h3></strong>